 Not sure if your pet needs the vet or can't come to the clinic?
-Remove any doubt by booking a Medechat video consult with us.Register Now
+Remove any doubt by booking a video consultation 24 hours a day, 7 days a week.Book Now

-The DIY dog wash/hydrobath is located at the corner of the vet surgery and is available 7 days 6am-10pm.Explore
+The DIY dog wash and hydrobath is located at the corner of the vet surgery and is available 24 hours, 7 days.Explore

 A survey by drug company Zoetis showed that on average pet owners are only administering heartworm prevention 5/12 times per year, leaving dogs & cats at risk of developing this life threatening infection.
 We have developed a plan to help pet owners overcome this & save money - the Platinum Paws Club!
 There are 3 levels to choose from including options for FREE, unlimited consultations!

 Have you noticed that we have been busier lately, or it's more difficult to get an appointment?
 Many veterinary clinics worldwide have experienced a significant increase in workload during the COVID-19 pandemic.
 This increased work, combined with a requirement to meet health and safety guidelines to reduce the spread of COVID-19, and staff shortages, has meant that many veterinary clinics have struggled to keep up with the demand for services.Read More